 Life hacks for medical residents: One fellow’s collection

-Throughout her residency, Gwynne Kirchen, MD, sought out more efficient ways to complete everything on her busy schedule.
+For several years, Gwynne Kirchen, MD, sought out more efficient ways to complete everything in her life as a medical resident.
 In one year’s time, Dr. Kirchen became a senior resident, then chief resident of her program and a new mother.
 “Balancing all these responsibilities at once, I quickly realized I needed to streamline as many things in my life as possible,” she told AMA Wire®.
 And her colleagues turned out to be her best resource for ways to be more efficient in accomplishing daily chores.

 Dr. Kirchen is now an anesthesiology and pain medicine fellow at the PREDICT Pain Lab of the Medical College of Wisconsin.
 At PREDICT, “there are a lot of female physicians to bounce ideas off of and get advice from,” Dr. Kirchen said.
 “I just ask a lot of my colleagues how it worked out for them and what they do and try to kind of collect those ideas and apply them to my life.”

-One of the overarching themes from everyone’s advice has been “to automate as much as you can, whether it’s putting your bills on automatic [or] signing up for the staples you need for groceries,” Dr. Kirchen said.
+One of the overarching themes from everyone’s advice for residency life has been “to automate as much as you can, whether it’s putting your bills on automatic [or] signing up for the staples you need for groceries,” Dr. Kirchen said.

 “Whatever you can do to hire out and offload responsibilities, that’s good,” Dr. Kirchen said, but of course, a training physician “may not have that kind of expendable income to hire cleaning people or a nanny to help with pickups and drop-offs.”